nats-io/nats-architecture-and-design/adr/ADR-43.md

 > This feature will come either later in 2.11.x series or in 2.12.

-When someone calls the purge subject API of a stream the server will place a the following headers:
+When someone calls the purge subject API of a stream the server will place a marker carrying `Nats-Marker-Reason: Purge` and a `Nats-TTL` set to the stream's `SubjectDeleteMarkerTTL` (formatted as a Go duration string).
+For example, with `SubjectDeleteMarkerTTL: 60s`:

 ```
 Nats-Marker-Reason: Purge
-Nats-TTL: 1
+Nats-TTL: 1m0s
 ```

 ### Sources and Mirrors